OIII arc in Gemini

 Image processing

-1. Bias and dark current subtraction, flatfield correction, noise estimation
+1. Bias correction, dark current subtraction, flatfield correction, noise estimation

-5. Denoising and deconvolution both components (stars and residual)
+5. Denoising and deconvolution of both components (stars and residual)

 References